Donaim/miseq-workflow-pres/slides.md

 Challenge: how do we know when data is ready?

-MiSeq itself doesn't notify us in a scripted way (no any kind of API).
+MiSeq itself doesn't notify us in an automated way.

 Solution:
 - We have an periodic task that runs in ScriptBunny (every 15mins).